sakmus/somadhan/README.md

 Using the program is also pretty straight forward and easy.
 Navigate to the main branch and run the following command<br>
 `$ python3 main.py` *or,*<br> `$ python main.py`

-You will see some texts in the terminal where it will show the the adress of the website that's running.
+You will see some texts in the terminal showing the the adress of the website.
 Click on it or copy and paste it in the browser address bar to visit the website.
-It is a development server which runs on local machine but you can deploy it and use it with Nginx and other servers.
+It is a development server which runs on local machine but you can deploy it with servers like [Nginx](https://nginx.org/).
 For more details about deployment, read [Flask deployment manual](https://flask.palletsprojects.com/en/3.0.x/deploying/).

 ## Licensing